Breno-Valle/Data-Viz-with-Loft-Apartments/README.md

   Loft is a digital plataform that uses tecnology to simplify the purchase and the sale of properties fast and easy.
 Above it, i created these project to analyze and brings the Loft data to our eyes.
-  In that way i imagine two problems that could apper into their busness.
+  In that way i imagine two problems that could apper into their business.

   Those questions are: